 Whether you’re facing your first DWI in Texas or you’re facing an aggravated assault charge, retaining aggressive defense as early as possible is the best decision you can make toward protecting your rights and your freedom.

-Thiessen Law Firm’s Mark Thiessen is both a Board Certified Criminal Lawyer and Board Certified DWI Specialist.
+Thiessen Law Firm’s Mark Thiessen is Triple Board Certified in Criminal Law by the Texas Board of Legal Specialization, DWI Defense Law by the National College for DWI Defense, and DWI Law by the DWI Defense Lawyers Association.
 He also has won over 100 Not Guilty verdicts for his clients (Class B Misdemeanor to First Degree Felony) and 1000s of dismissals!

 Don’t answer another question without talking to us first.
 Call 713-864-9000 or contact us online today to set up a free consultation.